Porsche Taycan performance, top speed & motor

-The Porsche Taycan is extraordinarily fast, but it’s the handling finesse that makes it a milestone car
+The Porsche Taycan is extraordinarily fast by any measure, but its handling finesse is what makes it a milestone car

 Even the basic Taycan will do 0-62mph in 5.4 seconds.
-The 4S delivers shocking straight-line pace; enough to make the Turbo and Turbo S feel rather unnecessary, if splendidly bonkers in terms of outright performance.
-More than the power on offer, it’s the Taycan’s handling lustre that wins it five stars in this section.
+The 4S delivers shocking straight-line pace; enough to make the Turbo and Turbo S feel unnecessary, if splendidly bonkers in terms of outright performance.
+More than the power on offer, the Taycan’s handling lustre is what wins it five stars in this section.
 This is especially the case for the GTS, which was introduced in 2021 and is the sweetest-handling version yet.

 Porsche Taycan 0-62mph, top speed and acceleration

-With a maximum of 671bhp, the mid-range Porsche Taycan Turbo will hit 0-62mph in 3.2 seconds on its way to a top speed of 161mph.
-The top-spec Porsche Taycan Turbo S has the same electronically limited top speed, but with up to 751bhp at its disposal, it'll see off 0-62mph in just 2.8 seconds.
+With a maximum of 671bhp to call on, the Taycan Turbo will hit 0-62mph in 3.2 seconds on its way to a top speed of 162mph.
+The top-spec Taycan Turbo S has the same electronically limited top speed, but with up to 751bhp at its disposal, it'll do 0-62mph in just 2.8 seconds.
 Acceleration from 0-124mph takes 9.6 seconds (down from 9.8 thanks to a software update), which is up there with the fastest cars on sale bar none.

-For all that, our pick of the range is the 4S, as it costs tens of thousands of pounds less, even factoring in less generous standard equipment.
-A 4.0-second 0-62mph time and 563bhp power output make it feel awesomely rapid whether you’re fluctuating through the mid range or going for a flat-out drag.
-Nothing about it feels ‘entry-level’, and it feels just as fun on UK roads as the Turbo S, too.
+For all that, our pick of the range is the basic rear-drive Taycan, as it costs tens of thousands of pounds less, even factoring in its less generous standard equipment.
+A 5.4-second 0-62mph time and 402bhp power output make it feel very rapid, whether you’re fluctuating through the midrange or going for a flat-out drag race.
+Nothing about it feels ‘entry-level’ and it's just as much fun on UK roads as the Turbo S.

-Porsche claims the variable regenerative braking is powerful enough that you can do 90% of your driving without touching the brake pedal at all, however we found that even the strongest of the two available settings wasn’t quite enough to slow the car sufficiently around town.
-It bleeds in smoothly and makes the Taycan easy to drive fluidly through awkward traffic but we’d still favour having steering-wheel paddles to more intuitively adjust the brake regeneration levels.
+Porsche claims the variable regenerative braking is powerful enough to do 90% of driving without touching the brake pedal at all, however we found that even the strongest of the two available settings wasn’t quite enough to slow the car sufficiently around town.
+It bleeds in smoothly and makes the Taycan easy to drive fluidly through awkward traffic, but we’d still favour steering-wheel paddles for more intuitive adjustment.

-You're always aware of what's going on with the road surface and grip levels, and there's a supple glide to the way the Taycan goes down a scruffy country road that makes it comfortable and that also means it remains settled even over mid-corner bumps or awkward cambers.
+You're always aware of what's going on with the road surface and grip levels, and there's a supple glide to the way the Taycan goes down a scruffy country road that makes it comfortable.
+This tied-down feeling also means the car remains settled, even over mid-corner bumps or awkward cambers.
 Despite having a slightly firmer setup, the GTS achieves this impressive feat, too, and when a smooth enough road is ahead, flicking into Sport Plus mode lowers the air suspension for a more intense experience.
 The steering feels even more natural and accurate and the GTS behaves just as you'd hope a driver-focused Porsche saloon would.

 In This Review

-- 2Range, battery & chargingThe Porsche Taycan has a long range regardless of which version you go for, and its rapid-charging capability is the fastest of any electric car right now
+- 2Range, battery & chargingThe Porsche Taycan has a long range regardless of which version you go for, and its rapid-charging capability is among the fastest of any electric car right now

-- 4Electric motor, drive & performance - currently readingThe Porsche Taycan is extraordinarily fast, but it’s the handling finesse that makes it a milestone car
+- 4Performance, motor & drive - currently readingThe Porsche Taycan is extraordinarily fast by any measure, but its handling finesse is what makes it a milestone car